photoprism/photoprism-docs/docs/funding.md

 - [GitHub Sponsors](https://link.photoprism.app/sponsor) is priced in USD and also offers [one-time donations](https://link.photoprism.app/donate)
 - [Patreon](https://link.photoprism.app/patreon) is priced in Euro and also offers yearly payments
 - Stripe will be available in early 2022, so you can sign up directly in the app without having a Patreon or GitHub account
-- You are welcome to [contact us](https://photoprism.app/contact) for [crypto donations](https://photoprism.app/crypto-donations), SEPA transfer details, and business partnerships
+- You are welcome to [contact us](https://photoprism.app/contact) for [crypto donations](https://photoprism.app/crypto-donations), bank account details, and business partnerships

 Sponsors get access to [additional features](https://github.com/photoprism/photoprism/issues?q=label%3Asponsor-feature), receive direct [technical support](https://photoprism.app/contact) via email, and can join our private chat room on [matrix.org](https://matrix.org/).
 In addition, ideas endorsed by [silver, gold, and platinum sponsors](https://link.photoprism.app/sponsors)